nicky-nym/nicky-nym.github.io/index.md

    1. should have a **smaller carbon footprint** per capita
    1. should be **more resiliant** after a natural disaster or other emergency
    1. could be established as **charter cities**

+## What would it take to build a propinquitous city?

+Rome wasn't built in a day.
+Building a propinquitous city would take a long time and lot of resources:
+  * miles of empty land, clear of conservation restrictions and legal show-stoppers
+  * local government support, and local popular support among the neighbors
+  * billions of dollars of start-up capital
+  * millions of pounds of steel and concrete, and hundreds of construction teams
+  * a population of people willing to move into the new housing as it is completed
+  * a population of companies willing to move into new office space as it is completed

+## Could we turn London or Paris into propinquitous cities?

+**No.** Existing cities have a lot of physical infrastructure that's expensive to change.
+People can make incremental changes, like adding new roads or bridges, but it's not practical to change the fundamental layout of an existing city.

+## Could propinquitous ideas trickle down to existing cities?

+**Yes.** Over time people in existing cities like New York and San Francisco could adopt some of the ideas in the propinquitous designs, and make their cities incrementally more propinquitous, even if they can't change the fundamental layouts.

+## Superlinear Scaling

+Each doubling of population correlates to a 15% increase in per-capita economic output.[^west]

+## Industrial Agglomeration

+[TODO:]

+## Improved Resiliency

+[TODO:]

 ---